 Living as a spiritual person means living an examined life.
 What motivates my actions and behavior?
 Am I choosing these actions and behaviors because they are good for me and the world or am I playing out a program created earlier in life that was born in fear or trauma?

-Spirituality is being focused on our actions and living according to our soul.
-It is learning what works for us through our intuition and mindfulness.
-It is encouraging others to do the same and that even if they path, beliefs, and actions are different from ours, the universe holds their journey as sacred, as well.
+Spirituality is committing to becoming aware of your actions and choosing to live in alignment with your soul.
+It is learning what works for you through your intuition and mindfulness while making peace with the fact that some of what is right for you may be outside what our society considers normal or conventional.
+It is encouraging others to do the same and knowing even if their path, beliefs, and actions are different from yours, the universe holds their journey as sacred, as well.
 Not all journey’s look alike.

 Our Cultural Environment

-Society at large handed us a script the day we were born, and for a while we are compelled to follow that script, despite the fact that it doesn’t honor our souls and in many ways lacks integrity.
-But when we realize the script is harmful to a majority of the people making up society we can begin to write our own script and find a deep contentment and peace that we are honoring our soul.
+Society-at-large handed us a script the day we were born, and for a while we are compelled to follow that script, despite the fact that it doesn’t honor our souls and in many ways lacks integrity.
+But when we realize the script isn’t one size fits all.
+That is many ways it’s harmful to people, we can begin to write our own script and find deep contentment and peace through honoring our soul.

-When we follow our own script we find our empowerment.
-Looking deeper into our existence to find what truly satisfies our appetites.
-Learning how to discern our truth from The Truth by how it feels in our body.
-This is where confidence and faith come from and how we learn to feel safe in the world instead of afraid.
+When we follow your own script, you find your empowerment.
+Look deeper into your existence to find what truly satisfies your appetites.
+Learn how to discern your path from The Common Path by how it feels in your body.
+This is where confidence and faith come from and how you learn to feel safe in the world instead of confused and/or afraid.

-Being a spiritual person isn’t about being nice or happy, it is a commitment to being honest and true to our soul.
-It is, in fact, a decision to unlearn what harms us and makes us feel shameful and guilty, in order to figure out what makes us feel proud and safe.
+Being a spiritual person isn’t about being nice or happy, it is a commitment to being honest and true to your soul.
+It’s a decision to unlearn what harms you and makes you feel shameful and guilty, in order to figure out what makes you feel proud and safe.